homka122/Notion_invites_bot/README.md

 ### Notion invites bot
-Bot for illegal gathering emails and messages from user and keeping it in txt files in src folder
+Bot for illegal gathering emails and messages from users and keeping it in txt files

 ### Getting Started
 1) Enter your token in src/index.ts file instead off `TOKEN` string